 Nearly 3 weeks after launch we've yet to secure any new business.
 No registrations, no transfers.
 A bit of a downer, but it's to be expected, because a) nobody knows we exist; and b) people are busy.

-Domains are one of those things that's are just a hassle to change - especially when you're only saving a few dollars a year.
+Domains are one of those things are just a hassle to change - especially when you're only saving a few dollars a year.
 So we don't expect to get truckloads of transfers in overnight.
 The key now is to generate awareness of our service for NEW registrations.
 Then, once a customer is accustomed to our service, they'll start looking at moving over other Domains for bigger savings.

 We barely even register on Google right now.
 A search for cheap nz domain names doesn't list us until page 7 of the results, so it's going to be a while before we see organic search traffic from people looking for domain registration in New Zealand (even more sad is that a search for domains direct nz doesn't show us until page 2!)

 So it's time to try some paid ad placements to generate some traffic.

 Naturally I would first turn to Google, but pricing is just crazy there.
 If I bid on the term cheap nz domain names I could easily pay $5 for a click; and since we're making no margin right now (thanks to our reseller pricing) it simply isn't economical (it's also worth noting that a click isn't necessarily going to turn into a registration, so you could be out a lot of dollars before you see a payment in.)